 The building is home to a five-lane pool as well as a weight and fitness center, locker rooms, dance facilities, aerobics room, athletic training facilities as well as athletic and administrative support offices.
 The fitness center underwent a transformation in the summer of 2012 to better equip the needs of the Randolph student.

 Randolph College’s multi-purpose playing field and track serves as the home of the WildCats’ soccer and lacrosse programs, as well as the campus community.
-The facility will also play host to the new track and field programs at the College, set to start in the fall of 2013.
+The facility will also play host to the track and field programs at the College.

 WildCat Stadium features a synthetic turf playing field and an eight lane all-weather track, and is also lit to provide for night-time competition and practice.
 The complex includes permanent seating, a press box and a concession area.
 The College also features a full-size Bermuda grass field for games and practice.